Frequently Asked Questions

 After 5:00 p.m., students can use the 2nd floor spaces without a reservation – but they should first check to make sure that nothing else is scheduled for the space.
 (Accessing the Center after 5:00 p.m. requires a check in at the front desk on the first floor.)

 Food and drinks are allowed, but those using the facility are asked to please clean up after themselves.

 - The entire space is monitored by security cameras.

 - After 5:00 p.m. we ask that everyone enter and exit only through the 1st floor entrances.

 - Please do not open the doors for others trying to enter after 5:00 p.m. on the 2nd floor.
 It is important that everyone enter on the 1st floor and sign in.

-Yes, if you have been trained and know how to use the technology, we welcome you to use it.
+Yes, if they have been trained and know how to use the technology, we welcome students to use it.
 The exception to this is the 3-D printers – their use is only for specific students and faculty with permission to use them.